cloudquery/cloudquery/README.md

 # CloudQuery Provider Plugin for AWS

 This [CloudQuery](https://github.com/cloudquery/cloudquery)
-provider enables transforming AWS resource to relational and graph databases.
+provider transforms AWS resource to relational and graph databases.

 ## What is CloudQuery